ARC’s History and Work in Appalachia

 Decades of Investing in Regional Economic Growth

-Since 1965, ARC has invested $4.5 billion in approximately 28,000 economic development projects across Appalachia, attracting over $10 billion in matching project funds.
+Since 1965, ARC has invested over $6 billion in more than 34,000 economic development projects across Appalachia, attracting over $12 billion in matching project funds.

 Additional Resources